sanjoydesk/cygniteframework/README.md

 You are in right place.
 We welcome you to perticipate on our Cygnite development.

 Contribute on cygnite framework development and grow with us.
-Join my our team learn, get help and help others, find, report bugs, send us your feedback, send your wishlist to keep adding new features, write and send us patches if you find any on Cygnite Framework.
+Join our team, learn, get help and help others, find, report bugs, send us your feedback, send your wishlist to keep adding new features, write and send us patches if you find any on Cygnite Framework.